 I like the physicality of playing 12-string.
 I don’t use a pick.
 If I’m drifting off to sleep at night and feel my fingertips throbbing I know I had a good day.

 Sometime in the 70s a friend of mine (and Leo Kottke’s soundman) called me up and told me to come over to his house.
 They’d just finished a tour and he had Leo’s guitars in his front hall.
-“You can play them if you’re careful.”
+He said, “You can play them if you’re careful.”
 I zoomed over.
 The action was very high on the two twelve-string guitars and the strings were dead.
 It sounded like Leo.
 I decided then and there that I would make dead strings my sound.
 If you get used to the bright, ringing tone of new strings, you’ll have to change them all the time.
 Dead is better.

 I bought a piano, a good one.
 I took piano lessons at MacPhail Music School with Susana Pinto.